 ATMO 4312) must be in a field related to geophysics or atmospheric sciences

 Texas Tech University offers a 120-hour Bachelor of Arts in Geography and a minor in geography, both of which appeal to students who have broad interests in the relationships of humans and the environment, who are curious about the world, and who like to be challenged.
 Geographers study how people interact with the environment and how various phenomena are distributed and move over the surface of the earth.

 The B.A. degree is intended to provide students with a background in the nature of human interactions with the environment and a solid grounding in data collection and analysis techniques such as field data collection, statistical analysis, and geographic information systems.

-The department offers five minors: geography, geology, geophysics, atmospheric science, and geographic information science and technology.
+The department offers six minors: geography, geology, geophysics, atmospheric science, geographic information science and technology, and a composite minor.

 Master's degree candidates may specialize in areas within geology, atmospheric science, geography, and geophysics.
 At the doctoral level, research concentrations for the major in geosciences are available in the following:

 Details concerning the specific makeup of these groups are available from the department.